Timmylin123/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Ting-Han (Timmy) Lin is a computer science master’s student at the University of Chicago.
-His research interests are in human-computer integration and human-robot / human-AI interaction.
+His research interests are in human-robot / human-AI interaction and human-computer integration.
 He is originally from Taipei, Taiwan, and he is fluent in both English and Mandarin.